morganmercredi/city-of-winnipeg/README.md

 The City of Winnipeg Open Data Portal can be found at: https://data.winnipeg.ca/

-Looking back, I would've rather saved them as Jupyter Notebooks, but I never intended to put them online in the first place.
+Looking back, I would've rather saved them as Jupyter Notebooks, but I never intended to put them online.

+In the future, I'm planning on trying out GeoPandas or a similar package because a few datasets have geographic information.